RAK10701-Plus Field Tester LoRaWAN Network Setup

 - Connect the Field Tester Plus to your PC using a USB Type-C cable.

-- Launch WisToolBox for Desktop and click CONNECT to establish a connection with the Field Tester Plus.
+- Launch WisToolBox for Desktop, then click START.
+The software will start detecting the connected Field Tester Plus.

 Figure 1: Field Tester Connected To WisToolBox